 Clinical Decision Support Frameworks

-According to Osheroff and his colleagues, Clinical decision support (CDS) is the process that “provides clinicians, staff, patients, or other individuals with knowledge and person-specific information, intelligently filtered or presented at appropriate times, to enhance health and health care” (Osheroff, Teich, Middleton, Steen, Wright & Detmer, 2007).
-Moreover, they claim that “A clinical decision support system (CDSS) is intended to improve healthcare delivery by enhancing medical decisions with targeted clinical knowledge, patient information, and other health information” (Osheroff, Teich, Levick, Saldana, Velasco, Sittig & Jenders, 2012).
-CDSS are used to assist and empower clinicians in their complex decision-making processes (Sutton, Pincock, Baumgart, Sadowski, Fedorak & Kroeker, 2020).
-Musen and his Colleagues (Musen et al. 2021) pinpoint the definition of CDSS and clarify that they do not assist by just retrieving relevant data, but by communicate information that takes into consideration the specific clinical context, and accordingly, suggest recommendations for the particular situation.
-Musen et al. also emphasize that CDSS do not themselves make clinical decisions, but assist the decision makers (e.g., clinicians, patients, and healthcare organizations) to produce more informed judgments by providing relevant knowledge and analyses.
+According to Osheroff and his colleagues, clinical decision support (CDS) is the process that “provides clinicians, staff, patients, or other individuals with knowledge and person-specific information, intelligently filtered or presented at appropriate times, to enhance health and health care” (Osheroff, Teich, Middleton, Steen, Wright & Detmer, 2007).
+Moreover, they claim that “a clinical decision support system (CDSS) is intended to improve healthcare delivery by enhancing medical decisions with targeted clinical knowledge, patient information, and other health information” (Osheroff, Teich, Levick, Saldana, Velasco, Sittig & Jenders, 2012).
+CDSSs are used to assist and empower clinicians in their complex decision-making processes (Sutton, Pincock, Baumgart, Sadowski, Fedorak & Kroeker, 2020).
+Musen and his colleagues (Musen et al. 2021) pinpoint the definition of CDSS and clarify that these systems assist not only by retrieving relevant data, but by also considering the specific clinical context and thereby suggesting recommendations for the particular situation.
+Musen et al. also emphasize that CDSSs do not themselves make clinical decisions, but assist the decision makers (e.g., clinicians, patients, and healthcare organizations) in producing more informed judgments by providing relevant knowledge and analyses.

-The range of functions provided by CDSS is wide and includes among others: alarm systems, diagnostics, disease management, prescription and drug control (Omididan & Hadianfar, 2011).
-They can be implemented in several ways, such as: computerized alerts and reminders, clinical workflow tools and computerized clinical guidelines, where patient data are taken into consideration.
-The last involve developing a guideline-based point-of-care decision support system.
-In order to develop such systems, a prior work that includes creating computer interpretable representations of the clinical knowledge contained in clinical guidelines, is required (Peleg et al., 2003).
+The range of functions provided by CDSS is wide and includes alarm systems, diagnostics, disease management, and prescription and drug control, among others (Omididan & Hadianfar, 2011).
+They can be implemented in several ways, such as computerized alerts and reminders, or clinical workflow tools and computerized clinical guidelines, where patient data are taken into consideration.
+This last example involves developing a guideline-based point-of-care decision support system.
+To develop such systems, it is necessary to first create computer interpretable representations of the clinical knowledge contained in clinical guidelines (Peleg et al., 2003).

-Constructing CDS systems requires the bulk of the effort in the reasoning engine and in specifying the knowledge on which the reasoning engine operates.
-There is a wide range of strategies, each addressing different requirements: Infobuttons (Cimino, Patel & Kushniruk, 2002), Probabilistic Systems (Saria, Koller & Penn, 2010), Rule-Based Approaches (Buchanan & Shortliffe, 1984), Ontology-Driven CDS Systems (De Clercq, Blom, Korsten & Hasman, 2004), etc.
+Constructing CDS systems requires the bulk of the effort in creating the reasoning engine and in specifying the knowledge on which the reasoning engine operates.
+There are many strategies for accomplishing this, each addressing different requirements, including infobuttons (Cimino, Patel & Kushniruk, 2002), probabilistic systems (Saria, Koller & Penn, 2010), rule-based approaches (Buchanan & Shortliffe, 1984), ontology-driven CDS systems (De Clercq, Blom, Korsten & Hasman, 2004), etc.

-Knowledge-Graph based Decision Support Frameworks
+Knowledge Graph-based Decision Support Frameworks

-One of the main challenges in efficient Decision Support Frameworks design is knowledge acquisition, especially in complicated and uncertain decision contexts.
+One of the main challenges in designing efficient decision support frameworks is knowledge acquisition, especially in complicated and uncertain decision contexts.
 Knowledge representation plays an important role in finding solutions to problems.
-Knowledge Graphs (KG’s) have emerged as a dynamic, scalable and domain independent form of knowledge representation.
-Therefore, it is natural to integrate the KG into the Decision Support Frameworks design (Elnagar & Weistroffer, 2019; Malik, Krishnamurthy, Alobaidi, Hussain, Alam & Malik, 2020 ; Xiang, Wang, Jia & Fang, 2019; Li, Chen, Zheng, Wang, Jiang & Jiang, 2020).
+Knowledge graphs have emerged as a dynamic, scalable, and domain-independent form of knowledge representation.
+Therefore, it is natural to integrate the KG into the decision support framework design (Elnagar & Weistroffer, 2019; Malik, Krishnamurthy, Alobaidi, Hussain, Alam & Malik, 2020 ; Xiang, Wang, Jia & Fang, 2019; Li, Chen, Zheng, Wang, Jiang & Jiang, 2020).

 Framework and Algorithms